TyloRoberts/fosvis/README.md

 # File path to a directory where the project folder will be created
 output_dir = '<path_to_an_output_directory>'

-# A Project Name (output directory will be created with this name)
+# A Project Name (no spaces - output directory will be created with this name)
 proj_name = 'test_project'

 print("Running...")